A Dichotomous Analysis of Unemployment Benefits: Empirical Study, Labor Costs and Other Applications

 \subsection{Health Insurance}

-Health insurance has two types of policyholders: some are ill and use the insurance to cover their medical expenses; others are healthy and do not use the insurance.
-Let $\mathbf{S}$ denote the random set of ill policyholders, $v(\mathbf{S})$ be the total medical expenses with copays deducted, and $\tilde \delta v(\mathbf{S})$ be the surcharge paid to the insurance company.
-Let $\delta = - \tilde \delta$.
-Then the total expenses except for the copays, $(1 - \delta) v(\mathbf{S})$, are billed to all insurance policyholders.
+Health insurance typically involves two types of policyholders: those who are sick and utilize the insurance to cover medical expenses, and those who are healthy and do not make use of it.
+Let $\mathbf{S}$ denote the random set of sick policyholders, $v(\mathbf{S})$ represent the total medical expenses (after deducting copays), and $\tilde \delta v(\mathbf{S})$ be the surcharge paid to the insurance company.
+Define $\delta = - \tilde \delta$.
+The total expenses, excluding copays, amount to $(1 - \delta) v(\mathbf{S})$, which are distributed among all policyholders.